henriquecustodia/my-website/src/content/blog/creating-a-palindrome-checker.md

 }
 ```

+> You can find the repositories' code [here](https://github.com/henriquecustodia/palindrome).

 ## Explaining the code

 I don't think I need to explain every single line of the code above, but it's important to highlight some important things about.